dominiquedevriese/facomp-stlc-coq/README.md

 The proof uses a technique called "Approximate back-translation", which we do not explain further here, since it is described in detail in [1].

-This Coq proof was constructed by Steven Keuchel and Dominique Devriese <dominique.devriese@cs.kuleuven.be>.
+This Coq proof was constructed by Steven Keuchel <steven.keuchel@ugent.be> and Dominique Devriese <dominique.devriese@cs.kuleuven.be>.

 ## Structure of Coq proof

 Here is a list of Coq files with a short description of what they contain, in a dependency order:

-* Common/Common.v: A few simple arithmetic lemmas that we didn't immediately find in the Coq libraries:
+* Common/Common.v: A few simple arithmetic lemmas that we didn't immediately find in the Coq libraries
 * Common/Relations.v: Lemmas and definitions concerning the transitive and transitive-reflexive closure of relations and the transitive-reflexive closure indexed with a step count.
 * Db/Spec.v: A generic specification of languages with a De Bruijn binding structure, along with a set of type classes that may be instantiated for such languages.
 * Db/Inst.v: Some instances for the type classes in Db/Spec.v.